daniuher/spyder-volume-viewer/README.md

 # spyder-volume-viewer
 Spyder plugin for viewing 2D, 3D, and 4D numpy arrays during scripting.
 The goal is to eliminate the need to constantly save a temporary .nii just to look at it in standalone viewers.

+While developed with MR images in mind, this plugin for any numpy array visualization to guide your scripting.

 This is a **work in progress**.
 First stable release (version 1.0.0) is planned for April 2026.

 ### Limitations